AWilli58/ML_POT_11-08/Lab-4/Lab-4a/README.md

-# Lab-4a - Watson Machine Learning Lab
+# Lab-4a: Watson Machine Learning Lab

 ## Introduction:

 In this lab, you will use IBM's Watson Machine Learning GUI to train, evaluate, and deploy a Watson Machine Learning model based on the Titanic dataset.
 This is a common data set used in Kaggle competitions.
+You will then deploy a web application that calls the Watson Machine Learning model.

 ## Objectives: